Search for the pair production of long-lived supersymmetric partners of the tau lepton in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 In order to reject the vast majority of events that are easily identifiable as incompatible with the signal topology, we define a baseline region (BR) containing events in both the signal-enriched search region (SR) and the sideband regions that are used for estimating the background contribution in the SR.

-Events in the BR are selected with high-level triggers requiring a large transverse momentum imbalance: $\ptmiss>100\GeV$ in 2016 and $\ptmiss>120\GeV$ in 2017 and 2018.
+Since the signal is expected to have high missing momentum from gravitinos that escape without interacting with the detector, events in the BR are selected with high-level triggers requiring a large transverse momentum imbalance: $\ptmiss>100\GeV$ in 2016 and $\ptmiss>120\GeV$ in 2017 and 2018.
 The efficiency of the \ptmiss triggers increases from about 70\% at 120\GeV to a plateau of almost unity at 250\GeV.
 Offline, events are required to have $\ptmiss > 120\GeV$ and exactly two \distauh candidates.
+Since the offline requirement on \ptmiss is in the turn-on region of the trigger efficiency, the uncertainty in the trigger efficiency is treated differently for events with $\ptmiss$ below and above 250\GeV, as described in Section~\ref{sec:systematics}.
 Events are rejected if they have any veto-electron, veto-muon, or \PQb-tagged jet.
 The leading (higher-\pt) and subleading (lower-\pt) \distauh candidate jets in an event are referred to as \jo and \jt, respectively.
 The background contribution from jets produced in noncollision processes, such as beam halo interactions, is greatly mitigated by requiring events to satisfy the beam halo filters~\cite{Sirunyan:2019kia}.
 Since beam halo jets usually populate the plane defined by the beam axis and $\phi=0$ or $\pi$, their contribution is further reduced by requiring events to satisfy $\Delta\phi(\jo, \jt)>0.5$.
 In order to mitigate the impact of increased noise in the ECAL endcaps observed during the 2017 data-taking period, events with $\HT^{\text{soft, fwd}} > 50\GeV$ are vetoed.
 Here $\HT^{\text{soft, fwd}}$ is defined as the scalar sum of the \pt of all soft (uncorrected $\pt < 50\GeV$) jets in the forward region ($2.65 < \abs{\eta} < 3.139$).
 Since jets in signal processes are typically harder and in the central region, this selection has a negligible effect on signal events, while suppressing background events.
 The requirement on $\HT^{\text{soft, fwd}}$ thus helps to improve sensitivity to the signal, and is applied to all data-taking periods.

 A separate CR enriched in \wjets events (WCR) is selected using single-muon triggers.
 Offline, events are required to satisfy the aforementioned beam halo filters, have exactly one id-muon, no additional veto-muons or veto-electrons, $\ptmiss > 50\GeV$, $60 < \mT(\PGm, \ptvecmiss) < 120\GeV$, and exactly two \distauh candidates satisfying the same requirement on $\Delta\phi(\jo, \jt)$ as in the BR.
 The region thus defined is about 85\% pure in \wjets events.